A couple of weeks ago, I wrote a post about the current storm of stress that is happening in my life.

 About a half-hour later, I got a call from the neurology department.
 The headache specialist could see me the next day!

-So, I saw him on Wednesday, and we decided that I had migraines with aura at intermittent intervals.
+So, I saw him on Wednesday, and we decided that I had migraines with aura at intermittent intervals(I’d had auras as a child, but not currently).

 It’s possible that my antidepressant has actually been helping to manage the headaches, but that’s not a certainty, and he recommended that I increase my daily intake of B2.